-A Repeat Loan Borrower is a student who has borrowed a loan and is requesting additional loans.
-As a result, the student may need to attend a workshop during the school year.
+A Repeat Loan Borrower is a student who has borrowed a loan at Antelope Valley College and is requesting additional loans.

 Who is a High Loan Borrower?

 A High Loan Borrower is a student that has borrowed more than \$30,000 in direct loans.
 As a result, student will need to attend a Financial Wellness workshop and complete additional paperwork.